 - Worsley Building: Rooms 8.36 and 8.43o are designated as quiet rooms suitable for breastfeeding.

 - St James Hospital: CSB 4.15 is designated as a breastfeeding room.
 CSB 7.18a is also available with a couch and toilet cubicle.
 All staff and students can book if either facility is wanted.

-Alternatively, staff are advised to speak to their line manager and students to their School/Faculty (normally your personal tutor/research supervisor), if a private, safe area is preferred or required to breastfeeding, expressing or other well-being purposes.
+Staff are advised to speak to their line manager and students to their School/Faculty (normally your personal tutor/research supervisor), if a private, safe area is preferred or required for breastfeeding, expressing or other well-being purposes.
 Together you should endeavour to identify an appropriate room that can be used, and consider whether a health and safety risk assessment is needed.
 Staff who encounter any difficulty identifying a space or who need a room outside of their normal work location should contact their local HR team, who will be able to work with you to provide additional support.

 For more information on accessible rooms, please visit the AccessAble University of Leeds webpage.